 Winter Every 5-7 days; soil should be slightly moist Every 2-3 weeks; soil can dry more deeply

-Signs she’s underwatered: drooping leaves, dry crusty soil, leaf edges turning brown and crispy.
+Signs she is underwatered: drooping leaves, dry crusty soil, leaf edges turning brown and crispy.
+Water thoroughly, then check again the next day.

 Humidity: The More the Better